 An X-ray uses a small, but safe amount of radiation to take an image of a specific area such as an injured neck, back, shoulder, hand, arm, foot, hip, knee, or leg.
 An X-ray will show broken bones or internal damage.
 Further testing may be needed to assist with the final diagnosis.

 An MRI is a common procedure that uses magnetic fields and radio waves to create a detailed image of bones, muscles and tendons.
 No radiation is involved.
 An MRI helps doctors to diagnose torn ligaments, tumors and spinal cord conditions.
 If being in a small, enclosed space makes you nervous, be sure to tell your healthcare provider.
 It’s also important to let your provider know if you have any body piercings that can’t be removed, any metal in your body such as bullet fragments or artificial joints, prior work with welding/metals, or an implanted electronic device like a cardiac pacemaker.

 An MRI can usually be scheduled within 24 – 48 hours.
-MRIs can be performed at our Montrose, Kent, and North Coast locations.
+MRIs can be performed at our Montrose, Kent, and Canton locations.

 Bone densitometry (DEXA)

 Physicians use bone densitometry to identify whether you have any decrease in bone mass.
 A dual-energy X-ray absorptionmetry (DEXA) is the most accurate test when it comes to measuring bone density.
 This test helps to determine your future risk of a fracture (broken bone) and diagnose osteopenia and osteoporosis.
 It uses a minimal amount of radiation to produce images of the spine and hip area.
 This painless, non-invasive procedure usually takes about 30 minutes.